Latest News

 Throughout the year, we hold quiz nights, talks with guest speakers, and themed evenings including dances and parties.

-Our waterfront location gives us the best view in the marina, as can be seen from the LSC WebCam.
+Our waterfront location gives us the best view in the marina.
 Our Lookout Lounge is a welcoming port of call for members and guests.
 It has a bar run by club volunteers, which is open for club organised activities.
 During clubhouse opening hours, members can access a range of snacks and hot drinks, with an honesty box.

 Rooms in our clubhouse are available to hire for occasions such as business meetings, sail training, art exhibits etc., and are complete with wireless internet and AV equipment.